 office of ahana student programs

-Embracing the firm belief and tradition of giving, and in connection with the mission of the Office of AHANA Student Programs to model servant leadership, OASP encourages all students to give to others in the form of service.
+Embracing the firm belief and tradition of giving, and in connection with the mission of the Thea Bowman AHANA and Intercultural Center is to model servant leadership, BAIC encourages all students to give to others in the form of service.

 Use your talents and gifts to help others.
 You can make a positive difference.
 Please look through the listing of opportunities both on- and off-campus provided herein to find a community service opportunity of interest to you and GET INVOLVED!